avigad/mathematics_in_lean_source/source/sets_functions_and_relations.rst

 .. example : surjective f ↔ right_inverse (inverse f) f :=
 .. ⟨λ h y, inverse_spec _ (h _), λ h y, ⟨inverse f y, h _⟩⟩

+..
+TODO: These comments after this paragraph are from Patrick.
+..
+We should decide whether we want to do this here.
+..
+Another possibility is to wait until later.
+..
+There may be good examples for the topology chapter,
+.. at which point, the reader will be more of an expert.

+..
+This may be a good place to also introduce a discussion of the choose tactic, and explain why you choose (!) not to use it here.

+..
+Typically, you can include:

+.. example {α β : Type*} {f : α → β} : surjective f ↔ ∃ g : β → α, ∀ b, f (g b) = b :=
+.. begin
+..   split,
+..   { intro h,
+..     dsimp [surjective] at h, -- this line is optional
+..     choose g hg using h,
+..     use g,
+..     exact hg },
+..   { rintro ⟨g, hg⟩,
+..     intros b,
+..     use g b,
+..     exact hg b },
+.. end
+..
+Then contrast this to a situation where we really want a def outputting an element or a function, maybe with a less artificial example than your inverse.

+..
+We should also tie this to the "function are global" discussion, and the whole thread of deferring proofs to lemmas instead of definitions.
+There is a lot going on here, and all of it is crucial for formalization.

 We close this section with a type-theoretic statement of Cantor's famous theorem that there is no surjective function from a set